-The sustainability score is measured by Schroders' proprietary tool that provides an aggregate estimate of the social and environmental costs and benefits that an issuer may create.
-It does this by scoring the issuer against a list of indicators - scores may be positive (for example, when an issuer pays more than average living wages) or negative (for example, when an issuer emits carbon).
-It does this using third party data as well as Schroders' own estimates and assumptions and the outcome may differ from other sustainability tools and measures.
+The sustainability score is measured by Schroders' proprietary tool that provides an estimate of the net "impact" that an issuer may create in terms of social and environmental "costs" or "benefits".
+It does this by using certain indicators with respect to that issuer, and quantifying them positively and negatively to produce an aggregate notional measure of the effect that the relevant underlying issuer may have on society and the environment.
+It does this using third party data as well as Schroders own estimates and assumptions and the outcome may differ from other sustainability tools and measures.
+Examples of such indicators are greenhouse gas emissions, water usage, and salaries compared to the living wage.

 The result is expressed as an aggregate score of the sustainability indicators for each issuer, specifically a notional percentage (positive or negative) of sales or GDP of the relevant underlying issuer.
-For example, a score of +2% would mean that for every \$100 of sales the issuer generates, it would provide a net positive contribution to society and/or the environment of \$2.
-The sustainability score of the Fund is derived from the scores of all eligible issuers in the Fund's portfolio measured by Schroders' proprietary tool.
+For example, a score of +2% would mean an issuer contributes \$2 of relative notional positive impact (i.e. benefits to society) per \$100 of sales or GDP.
+The sustainability score of the Fund is derived from the scores of all issuers (including, where applicable, on a look through basis for indices and baskets of securities) in the Fund's portfolio measured by Schroders' proprietary tool.
 The Fund's long and short positions contribute differently to the aggregate score.
 Long positions with positive scores and short positions with negative scores both contribute positively towards the aggregate score, while long positions with negative scores and short positions with positive scores both detract from the aggregate score.